timkuijsten/node-mongo-escape/README.md

 ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-[server side JavaScript is disabled]: https://docs.mongodb.com/manual/core/server-side-javascript/#disable-server-side-js
+[disable server side JavaScript]: https://docs.mongodb.com/manual/core/server-side-javascript/#disable-server-side-js
 [mapReduce]: https://docs.mongodb.com/manual/reference/command/mapReduce/#dbcmd.mapReduce
 [$where]: https://docs.mongodb.com/manual/reference/operator/query/where/#op._S_where